Most jobs require at least a bachelorís degree in accounting or a related field.

 Previous experience in accounting or auditing can help an applicant get a job.
 Many colleges offer students an opportunity to gain experience through summer or part-time internship programs conducted by public accounting or business firms.
 In addition, practical knowledge of computers and their applications in accounting and internal auditing is a great asset for jobseekers in the accounting field.

 All States use the four-part Uniform CPA Examination prepared by the AICPA.
-The 2-day CPA examination is rigorous, and only about one-quarter of those who take it each year passes every part they attempt.
+The 2-day CPA examination is rigorous, and only about one-quarter of those who take it each year pass every part they attempt.
 Candidates are not required to pass all four parts at once, but most States require candidates to pass at least two parts for partial credit and to complete all four sections within a certain period.
+The CPA exam is now computerized and is offered quarterly at various testing centers throughout the United States.
 Most States also require applicants for a CPA certificate to have some accounting experience.
-In May 2004, the CPA exam will become computerized and offered quarterly at various testing centers throughout the United States.

-The AICPA also offers members with valid CPA certificates the option to receive the Accredited in Business Valuation (ABV), Certified Information Technology Professional (CITP), or Personal Financial Specialist (PFS) designations.
-The addition of these designations to the CPA distinguishes those accountants with a certain level of expertise in the nontraditional areas in which accountants are practicing more frequently.
-The ABV designation requires a written exam, as well as completion of a minimum of 10 business valuation projects that demonstrate a candidateís experience and competence.
+The AICPA also offers members with valid CPA certificates the option to receive any or all of the Accredited in Business Valuation (ABV), Certified Information Technology Professional (CITP), or Personal Financial Specialist (PFS) designations.
+CPAís with these designations may claim a certain level of expertise in the nontraditional areas in which accountants are practicing ever more frequently.
+The ABV designation requires a written exam, as well as the completion of a minimum of 10 business valuation projects that demonstrate a candidateís experience and competence.
 The CITP requires payment of a fee, a written statement of intent, and the achievement of a set number of points awarded for business experience and education.
 Those who do not meet the required number of points may substitute a written exam.
 Candidates for the PFS designation also must achieve a certain level of points, based on experience and education, and must pass a written exam and submit references.